TriMPham98/Polish-Your-Profile/README.md

 You can now edit your GitHub profile by pasting the previously copied text into your profile repository.

-*For more advanced customization, you can drag GIF's that are less than 10 MB's into the GitHub web editor.*
+*For more advanced customization, you can drag GIF's that are less than 10 MB's into the GitHub web editor for a dynamic and eye-catching profile.*

 ## **STEP 4: Follow other users**
 #### Following other users can help you discover new projects and collaborate with others who share your interests.